jordanbell2357/jordanbell2357.github.io/_posts/2021-01-01-berger-luckman-social-construction.md

 ---
 layout: post
-title: "\"The Social Construction of Reality\""
+title: Berger and Luckmann, "\"The Social Construction of Reality\""
 category: quotes
 ---